 Snapchat is a creative way to communicate with the people you care about.
 It's easy to add contacts, and the interface for sending content to your friends (and receiving it from them) is relatively straightforward and easy-to-use.
-And the fact that most of what you send or receive gets deleted once you (or any other Snapchat users) have seen it eases a bit of the anxiety when it comes to protecting your privacy and public image online.
+In addition, the fact that most of what you send or receive gets deleted once you (or any other Snapchat users) have seen it eases a bit of the anxiety when it comes to protecting your privacy and public image online.

 Snapchat is not without flaws, however.
 It primarily only works on mobile devices, and only if other people you know are using it.
 Some people may not like the convention of deleting messages after they're viewed, preferring to have a record that they can share with friends and family.
 And although Snapchat tries to be privacy-conscious, there are ways to preserve messages sent over it before they get deleted.